josephlacey/secureux.design/docs/introduction/intro.md

 We aim to help you learn how to center human rights throughout your entire research, ideation, building, iteration, and release processes.
 While this guide is created by and for human rights activists, we hope that it will percolate beyond the human rights space to those who want to improve the safety and security of their communities and stakeholders when building resources and tools.
 As [Edward Snowden said](https://www.reddit.com/r/IAmA/comments/36ru89/just_days_left_to_kill_mass_surveillance_under/crglgh2/), "Arguing that you don't care about the right to privacy because you have nothing to hide is no different than saying you don't care about free speech because you have nothing to say.

-## DESIGNING TECHNOLOGY AND HUMAN RIGHTS
+## Designing Technology And Human Rights

 **Technology Design is Not Neutral**